-Expenses are charged to participant's accounts, excluding those paid directly by the Employer and reported in the financial statements as administrative expenses.
-Brokerage fees, transfer taxes and other expenses incurred in connection with the investments of the Plan's assets increases the cost of investments purchased or deducted from the proceeds of investments sold.
+Expenses are charged to participants' accounts, excluding those paid directly by the Employer and reported in the financial statements as administrative expenses.
+Brokerage fees, transfer taxes and other expenses incurred in connection with the investment of the Plan's assets increase the cost of investments purchased or deducted from the proceeds of investments sold.